ccsxw6/Work-Day-Scheduler/README.md

 # Work-Day-Scheduler

 ## Project Description
-This is a project that allows the user to add work events on a calendar.
-It holds regular working hours, 9am to 5pm.
-You can save your event to local storage by clicking the save button on the right.
-Each row is colored depending on the time of day.
+This is a project that allows the user to add events to a calendar.
+This calendar is made for the work day and holds regular working hours, 9am to 5pm.
+The user can save their event to local storage by clicking the save button on the right of each column.
+Each row is color coded depending on the time of day; grey corresponds to the past, red corresponds to the present, and green corresponds to the future.

 ## Mock Up
 ![Page Image](Schedulerpic.PNG)